-Aside from assorted cavemen and maybe Batman, you might have trouble thinking about anyone who might spend time in a cave.
-But what about yourself?
-There is something truly remarkable about descending into the depths of the earth and being surrounded by cold ancient rock that has been there for hundreds of thousands of years.
-While many countries around the world have a network of caves that can be explored, the caves in Cuba are perhaps more user friendly.
+Are you keen to find out about the most amazing caves in Cuba?
+There is something truly remarkable about descending into the depths of the earth.
+And to be surrounded by cold ancient rock that has been there for hundreds of thousands of years.
+Cuba has network of caves that can be easily explored and are perhaps more ‘user friendly’.

 The country has recognised the archaeological importance of their cave network and so has protected them.
-They have also safely adapted a fair number of caves in the country so that they can be explored by visitors of any age or level of physical fitness.
+They have also enacted safety measured so that they can be explored by visitors of all ages and fitness levels.

 So what are some of the best caves in the country, just waiting to be explored?

 Head to Viñales for the Best Caves in Cuba